ddnexus/pagy/docs/extras/overflow.md

 - Feature
 - Extras
 ---

 # Overflow Extra

-This extra allows for easy handling of overflowing pages.
+Allow easy handling of overflowing pages.

 It internally rescues from the `Pagy::OverflowError` offering a few different ready to use modes, quite useful for UIs and/or APIs.
 It works with `Pagy` and its subclasses some minor differences.

 ## Synopsis